camunda/camunda-docs-manual/content/modeler/camunda-modeler/dmn.md

 {{< img src="img/quickstart-4.png" title="New BPMN Diagram" >}}

-In order to save your work, , click *File / Save File As...* in the top-level menu.
-You can then select a location on your file system to store the diagram in the DMN 1.1 XML format.
-In the future, you can load that file again by clicking *File / Open File...*.
+To save your work, , click *File / Save File As...* in the top-level menu.
+Then select a location on your file system to store the diagram in the DMN 1.1 XML format.
+You can load that file again by clicking *File / Open File...*.